shufei021/vue-popup-layer/README.md

 + isAsync : Whether the component is loaded asynchronously
 # methods

-+ onOpen：打开弹出层的回调函数
++ onOpen：Callback function to open the popup layer
-+ onClose：关闭弹出层的回调函数
++ onClose：Callback function to close the popup layer
-+ backLvBy：通过条件返回指定级别，页面级别为0
++ backLvBy：Return to the specified level by condition, the page level is 0

 home: